Roya1998/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

-This file is created for if,else, loops and functions task.
+This folder is created for if,else, loops and functions task.